falcucci/f1-world-championship-api/README.md

     }
   }
 }
 ```

+## DISCLAIMER

+The high latency of the servers of the graphQL engine and the vercel serveless functions is due the zone and cold start reasons.
+It should runs faster if we boost the server and change the regions.
+Also I made a tiny performance improvement to make sure it was the server latency instead of a low query issue at our engine.
+Try it out locally to see the difference.

 #### The Node Way&trade;

 > "When applications are done well, they are just the really application-specific, brackish residue that can't be so easily abstracted away.
 All the nice, reusable components sublimate away onto github and npm where everybody can collaborate to advance the commons."